 Lower Secondary includes sets of tests: Cambridge Lower Secondary Progression Tests and Cambridge Lower Secondary Checkpoint.
 These assessments provide an international benchmark of student achievement, helping teachers to identify learners’ strengths and weaknesses and give advice on progression routes.
 In Upper Secondary, students take the internationally recognised IGCSE exams.

-Due to the high standards applied at Cambridge International School, your child will receive a high-quality level of preparation for IGCSE exams.
+Due to the high standards applied at CIS International School, your child will receive a high-quality level of preparation for IGCSE exams.
 Highly qualified teachers will always provide complete information on specialized subjects, as well as answer any question of the student, thereby reducing the psychological burden on the child.